Trying to save money on your Kauai vacation? Don’t miss these free things to do on Kauai with kids!

 If you are heading to Kauai with toddlers, you’ll want to head to Kukui Grove Mall.

 Toddler Tuesdays happen at 11:30am with character meet and greets and shows for kids on the center stage.

 They also have an island themed toddler play area that is super cute!

 Out of all the playgrounds on Kauai, Anaina Hou Community Park is one of my favorites.

 It’s located on the North Shore in Kilauea and features play structures, a skateboard ramp, miniature golf and a hiking trail.

-The new playground structure is party built with reused milk jugs.
+The new playground structure is partly built with reused milk jugs.
 How cool is that?